1. Who We Are

 | Email address | Sending booking confirmations and reminders | Yes |

-| Phone number | Restaurant contact for the booking | Optional |
+| Phone number | Restaurant contact for the booking; text reminders and table-ready notifications where enabled | Optional |

 | Party size | Table allocation | Yes |